Indecent exposure in Virginia- Fairfax criminal lawyer on what is banned

 Is public urination criminalized in Virginia?

 Public urination is only a separate crime in Virginia if criminalized by the county or city code.
-For instance, the Fairfax City Code bars urinating or defecating in public parks other than in permanently or temporary toilet facilities.
+For instance, the Fairfax City Code bars urinating or defecating in public parks other than in permanent or temporary toilet facilities.
 Fairfax City Park Rules § 1.03(14).
 Public urination would sound less serious than indecent exposure.

 What if I need to urinate or defecate in the wilderness, miles from the nearest bathroom, outhouse or Sani John?